 Bosnian coffee is traditionally made in an ibrik or džezva, a small copper pot with a high neck and a long handle.
 The basic steps include boiling water and finely ground coffee over an open fire or on the stove.
 Bosnian coffee differs from Turkish coffee in sugar: Turkish coffee is made by adding sugar to the water and coffee in the pot, whereas the Bosnian version adds sugar to the brewed coffee.

 The Bosnian custom allows you to choose your preferred amount of sugar rather than let whoever is making the coffee decide for you.
-In Bosnia and Herzegovina, you’d be served the coffee in the ibrik, a mug, and a pile of sugar cubes.
+In Bosnia and Herzegovina, you would be served the coffee in the ibrik, a mug, and a pile of sugar cubes.
 You add a sugar cube or two to your mug, pour a little coffee on top, and wait for the sugar to dissolve.
 Then you add the rest of the coffee.
 And you might enjoy a Turkish delight, a small jelly candy, on the side!

 Authentic Bosnian Coffee